narenratan/mtsespy/README.md

     f = mts.note_to_frequency(c, 69, 0)
 ```

+The `Master` and `Client` context managers, used above, handle registering
+and deregistering the MTS-ESP master and client.

 ## Wrapper names

 All functions in the MTS-ESP library are wrapped.
 The function names